Anna May Wong

 Growing up, Wong worked in her family’s laundry mat and attended Chinese language classes after school.
 When film production moved from New York to California in the 1910s, Wong started visiting movie sets.
 She would often skip school and use her lunch money to go to the movies.
 At the age of nine, she decided she wanted to become a movie star.
 She came up with her stage name, Anna May Wong, at the age of eleven by combining her English and Chinese names.
 In 1919, a casting call went out for Chinese women in the new film called The Red Lantern.
 Without her father knowing, Wong asked her father’s friend to introduce her to the assistant director of the movie.
 She was then cast as an extra and was asked to carry a lantern in one of the scenes.
 This was Wong’s first movie role, but it would not be her last.

 Wong continued to work as an extra in many movies while still attending school.
 In 1921, Wong dropped out of Los Angeles High School to become an actress full-time.
 That same year, she landed a role as Toy Ling’s wife in the film Bits of Life.
-At age seventeen, Wong landed her first leading role in The Toll of the Sea (1922).
-This movie was a silent version of a movie called Madame Butterfly, and one of the first movies made in Technicolor.
+At age seventeen, Wong landed her first leading role in The Toll of the Sea (1922), the first feature length film made by Technicolor.
+This movie was a silent version of a movie called Madame Butterfly.

 Wong continued to audition for lead roles, but she was always cast as a supporting character or as typical “Asian characters.”
 Anti-miscegenation laws in the United States at the time prevented interracial marriages and even prevented interracial actors from kissing on-screen.
 This prevented Wong from landing some leading roles in romantic movies.
 In March of 1924, she created her own production company called Anna May Wong Productions, so she could make her own films about her culture.
 However, the company closed after her business partner was caught using bad business practices.